modin-project/modin/docs/flow/modin/experimental/range_partitioning_groupby.rst

 It is recommended to use this implementation if the right dataframe in merge is as big as the left dataframe.
 In this case, range-partitioning implementation works faster and consumes less RAM.

+'.unique()' and '.drop_duplicates()'
+""""""""""""""""""""""""""""""""""""

+Range-partitioning implementation of '.unique()'/'.drop_duplicates()' works best when the input data size is big (more than 5_000_000 rows) and when the output size is also expected to be big (no more than 80% values are duplicates).